im-luka/im-luka/README.md

 ## Hi I'm Lux 🃏, nice to meet ya ✌️

-### I am a passionate Full Stack Developer with an emphasis on Frontend ✨
+### I am a passionate Web Developer with an emphasis on Frontend ✨

 <hr />